Voluntary Drinking Water PFAS Sampling Project For Municipal Systems

 The DNR has created a table providing an overview of the EPA Method 537.1 analytes and the PFAS compounds with DHS health-based advisory level.
 The DHS also recommends using a method to evaluate mixtures of PFAS compounds in drinking water using a PFAS Hazard Index.
 If PFAS are detected at a Hazard Index value that raises concern (i.e., 0.5 or higher) during the initial sampling, follow-up sampling may occur that will include the additional PFAS compounds with health advisory recommendations.

 - Specific health information regarding PFAS compounds with health advisory recommendations in Wisconsin

 - Municipal PFAS Sampler Training - June 16, 2022

 How To View Results

-All results of samples taken as a part of this voluntary testing program will be available online to the public and available through this webpage.
+All results of samples taken as a part of this voluntary testing program are available online to the public and available through this webpage.
 If results exceed any recommended advisory levels, the DNR will work with communities to communicate results, potential health impacts and consumption recommendations directly to its customers.